Maxam0001/TikTokLiveStreamURLHelper/README.md

 enjoy it while it works.

 9/4 Update - TikTok isn't leaking the HLS stream URL anymore, so we're stuck with using the FLV stream instead.
+12/10 Update - Fix for some huge changes TikTok made that broke the script.
+Luckily, the HLS stream is accessible again.

 - Maxam